NabiKAZ/Instagram-API-wiki/FAQ.md

 ### What does sentry_block error mean?

+This is Instagram's response when your account has been banned from the API for detected spam/bot behavior.
+The website and app will still work, but you will not be able to use that account via this API anymore.

+Specifically, "sentry block" means that Instagram has blocked your account's ability to use this PHP API library (and all other reverse-engineered libraries like it), because of either A) spamming or otherwise abusing (such as mass-following) or B) repeatedly and heavily misusing APIs, in a way humans would never call them.

+Normal people using this library don't get sentry blocked.
+Which means that you've had to do something bad to get blocked by Instagram.
+There is no way to get unblocked.

-This is the response for detected spam/bot behavior.
-Stop using the api in whatever way that triggered this reponse.
+Stop using the API in whatever way that triggered this response.

 ### My photos/videos are removed just after upload